ArpitxGit/SIH-2022-Akatsuki/README.md

   * Enabling trust on the quality of farm produce and assurance on raw material quality resulting better pricing for farmers,
   * A system to validate on a real time basis.

+### Consider Sustainable Development Goals:
+For sustainable development to be achieved, it is crucial to harmonize three core elements:
+ * economic growth,
+ * social inclusion and
+ * environmental protection.

 ### Submitted Idea:: [PDF](https://sih.gov.in/uploads/template/SMARTINDIAHACKATHON202220220515204519.pdf)

 ### Submission in Round 2::![Round2Submission](https://user-images.githubusercontent.com/75042859/182963478-f583a721-330c-4ff6-96f9-5d423b8c632b.png)